rabbydu/code-challenge-vivasoft/README.md

 ```

 ## Run
-After builing docker images of all projects, execute below docker compose commad to run the project.
+After builing docker images of all projects, go to the directory where *docker-compose.yml* file exists and execute below commad to run the project.
 ```
 docker-compose up -d
 ```